Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 A Critical Variable: Your Air Fryer Runs Hot or Cold

-Air fryers are not precision instruments from the factory.
-Consumer models can run 25–50°F hotter or cooler than the display indicates.
+Air fryers are not precision instruments from the factory — temperature accuracy varies widely by model.
+According to Consumer Reports (2025), some air fryer models register up to 67°F below the set temperature, with significant variation observed across more than 40 brands tested.
 This is one of the most under-discussed facts about air fryer cooking.
 If you consistently find that your food burns at the low end of time estimates, your model likely runs hot — reduce your set temperature by an additional 15–25°F below the conversion recommendation.
 If food consistently takes longer than expected, your model may run cool — hold the full oven temperature rather than reducing.

 To test your model’s actual calibration, use an oven thermometer placed in the center of the basket, set your air fryer to 375°F, and check the thermometer reading after 5 minutes of operation.
 This one-time test tells you exactly how your model behaves.